 In Florida, law enforcement has developed plans to assist in rescuing these victims out of human trafficking, but express frustration in the lack of secured shelters to place these rescued DMST victims.
 There are no specific long-term safe houses for DMST victims in Florida.
 This lack of secured safe houses has caused inappropriate placement of victims in juvenile detention facilities.
 A return to the victims home is not always the best placement for a DMST victim due to sexual abuse that led to the victim running away in the first place.
 Also, the trafficker likely knows the child’s home address and will simple recapture her.

-Flight to Light Foundation is a non profit organization that hopes to bring awareness and education of the danger of human trafficking within our communities to the citizens of Central Florida to reduce the number of victims, help identify victims around us, and to offer a safe and loving refuge for victims of this heinous crime.
-We are currently working on raising funds to open a 6-bed safe home for these victims.
-You can find out more on what we are doing and how you can be a part of it at www.flighttolight.net.
+There are several non-profit organization that hopes to bring awareness and education of the danger of human trafficking within our communities to the citizens of Central Florida to reduce the number of victims, help identify victims around us, and to offer a safe and loving refuge for victims of this heinous crime.